-Philadelphia C-PACE requires that the Qualified Contractor or ECM Survey provider complete commissioning of the ECMs prior to executing a Completion Certificate for the C-PACE Project.
+Philadelphia C-PACE requires that the Qualified Contractor or Survey provider complete commissioning of the Measure(s)s prior to executing a Completion Certificate for the C-PACE

+Project.
 Philadelphia C-PACE recommends that the commissioning report include certain information:

-- a) A statement that systems have been completed in accordance with the ECM Survey and/or Renewable Energy Feasibility Survey and contract documents, and that the systems are performing as expected; - b) Identification and discussion of any substitutions, compromises, or variances between the final design intent, contract documents and as-built conditions; - c) Description of components and systems that exceed the owner's project requirements and those which do not meet the requirements and why: and - d) A summary of all issues resolved and unresolved and any recommendations for resolution. - e) Certification by the qualified firm or individual that prepared the post-construction commissioning report, including identification of the relevant professional credentials maintained by the firm or individual.
+- a) A statement that systems have been completed in accordance with the Survey and contract documents, and that the systems are performing as expected; - b) Identification and discussion of any substitutions, compromises, or variances between the final design intent, contract documents and as-built conditions; - c) Description of components and systems that exceed the owner's project requirements and those which do not meet the requirements and why; and - d) A summary of all issues resolved and unresolved and any recommendations for resolution. - e) Certification by the qualified firm or individual that prepared the post-construction commissioning report, including identification of the relevant professional credentials maintained by the firm or individual.